michaelgobz/swiftmovers/README.md

 A swift-movers- resource controller project is a portfolio project for the alx Holberton final project It a proof of concept for logistics as a service system.
 This includes all the activities and works needed in the logistics industry.
-The api is fully rest in nature and is easy to run based both locally and deployment.
+This the controller for the resources provided by the system it handles all the scheduling and operations of each client and business that has the access to the paid servies.

 It uses a graphql server with python 3.9.13